Invoice Factoring in New Mexico

 If your startup or small business needs fast funding, invoice factoring in New Mexico may be the solution to liquidity problems.
 Factoring receivables can provide the cash flow many small businesses need to make their payroll, meet other debt obligations or take on a new job.
 Accounts receivable financing can also reduce your cost of goods sold, by providing cash to take advantage of volume-based supplier discounts.

 Most factors in the Southwest region are located in Texas, but there are plenty of invoice factoring companies in surrounding states like New Mexico, Arizona and Oklahoma.
 As a reminder, here’s how invoice factoring works.
 Your business sells the rights to collect on unpaid invoices to a third-party buyer.
 In exchange, the factoring company can advance your business a percentage of the invoice’s face value, typically 80-90%.
 The advanced amount depends on many factors, mostly the credit of your clients (the account debtors).
 The factor has access to expert credit services so they have a pretty good idea of their ability to repay.

 Once the customer pays the invoice, the factor returns the remaining balance less a factoring fee which can run between 1-4%.
-As you can see, factoring invoices unlocks the cash tied up in accounts receivables, providing your business the quick cash it needs.
+As you can see, factoring invoices unlocks the net working capital tied up in accounts receivables, providing your business the quick cash it needs.